yii2-extensions/asset-bootstrap5/README.md

 Either run

 ```
-composer require --dev --prefer-dist yii2-extensions/asset-bootstrap5
+composer require --prefer-dist yii2-extensions/asset-bootstrap5:"^0.1"
 ```

 or add

 ```
-"yii2-extensions/asset-bootstrap5": "dev-main"
+"yii2-extensions/asset-bootstrap5":"^0.1"
 ```

-to the require-dev section of your `composer.json` file.
+to the require section of your `composer.json` file.

 ## Basic usage